This article describes how to create a visualization using a QScript:

 project.report object.
 You can append various objects to your document, including visualizations.

 The general workflow for creating a basic chart via QScript is to first add a page and then insert a chart on it.
-In this example, we will create a Column with Tests chart based on our Age variable crosstabbed by Gender:
+In this example, we will create a Column with Tests visualization based on our Age variable crosstabbed by Gender:

 // Declare variables